hassan-ak/learn-graphql/step07_gql_api_nodejs/step07c_defining_queries_resolvers_01/Readme.md

-# Defining Queries Part 01
+# Defining Queries and Resolvers Part 01

 1. Follow [Creating Server](../step07b_creating_server/) before following this step.
 Once you have completed the last steps run the following in two different terminals